Michigan OWI Lawyers

 Obviously, the ability to reduce any Michigan OWI charges varies in every situation.
 However, with our extensive experience, the Friedman Law Firm is adept at helping clients reach the best possible outcome in their case.

-Our First-time Michigan OWI Lawyers Can Help
+Our Michigan OWI Lawyers In Royal Oak Can Help

-The legal help you choose for your first-time OWI in Michigan can make a big difference in the severity of your sentence and the consequences you face as a result of Michigan OWI charges.
-Our Michigan OWI lawyers have the experience necessary to help you avoid jail time, huge fines, and extended probation, which often includes drug and alcohol testing.
+The legal help you choose for your first-time OWI in Michigan can make a big difference in the severity of your sentence and the consequences you face as a result of OWI charges.
+Our attorneys have the experience necessary to help you avoid jail time, huge fines, and extended probation, which often includes drug and alcohol testing.
 We take your case seriously, and will prepare the best possible defense for your first OWI in Michigan.
 When you walk into court with Friedman Law Firm on your side, you’ve taken the most important step in regaining all your lost driving privileges.
-Contact Friedman Law Firm today to discuss your Michigan OWI, and see the difference a dedicated law firm can make for you.
+Contact Friedman Law Firm today to discuss your OWI, and see the difference a dedicated law firm can make for you.